 In a nutshell, we inherited our policy with the coach from the previous owners (we’re grateful they had the foresight to buy it!).
 We were able to transfer the policy into our names for just $75, so now we get the benefits each time we make a claim.
 As we did not do our own research (as you know we always like to do), we were not comfortable sharing the policy name (it’s XtraRide by the way) as it may have been perceived as being an endorsement by us.
 It’s not.
 Even though we have had no complaints, it’s worked well for us and we’ve been covered each time we needed it, one of the biggest issues is you cannot simply call up Xtraride and buy one of their policies.
 You can ONLY buy it from a dealer.
 And we suspect it was a lot more expensive than other comparable policies that are independent of RV dealers.
 Now, ours has been a good policy and they have a solid reputation.
 If you already have one, don’t be concerned!
 BUT there are a few catches you need to be aware of if you are considering buying an extended warranty yourself and shopping around.

 First, note that our XtraRide policy is now ONLY available to buy at the time of RV purchase and from certain dealers that sell them – and remember the dealer’s goal is to sell you a policy – not educate you on them.
 Second, the biggest catch of all is that dealers mark these policy prices up – A LOT.
 In fact, they often make more money on the extended service contracts than they do on the sale of the RV itself!
 Yep, that and financing are two of the ways dealers make even more money from you than on the sale of your RV.
 There are many more reasons and we covered them in detail at the end of our last blog post.
-I also plan on writing a more detailed article covering the pros, cons and sharing some pointers on what to look for, but in the meantime (and to save repeating this information from our last post again) here are some key tips and our thoughts.

 - Shop around and get 2-3 quotes – do NOT simply accept the policy or price a dealer gives you – get an independent quote as well